livekit/components-js/docs/docs/generated-docs/react/component/livekitroom.md

 ## Properties

+{% parameter name="serverUrl" type="string | undefined" optional=false %}
+URL to the LiveKit server.
+For example: `wss://<domain>.livekit.cloud` To simplify the implementation, `undefined` is also accepted as an intermediate value, but only with a valid string url can the connection be established.

+{% /parameter %}

+{% parameter name="token" type="string | undefined" optional=false %}
+A user specific access token for a client to authenticate to the room.
+This token is necessary to establish a connection to the room.
+To simplify the implementation, `undefined` is also accepted as an intermediate value, but only with a valid string token can the connection be established.

+{% /parameter %}

 {% parameter name="audio" type="AudioCaptureOptions | boolean" optional=true %}
 _(Optional)_ Publish audio immediately after connecting to your LiveKit room.